 A few years ago, there wasn’t a lot UAVs on the market, which could transmit live video any decent sort of distance.
 However today, drones from DJI such as the Mavic Pro, Inspire 2 and Phantom 4 can transmit live video from a distance of 4.3 miles (7 km).

-The latest and new DJI Mavic 2 Pro and Mavic 2 Zoom have pushed the max video transmission distance even further to 5 mile (8 km).
+The DJI Mavic 2 Pro and Mavic 2 Zoom have pushed the max video transmission distance even further to 5 mile (8 km).

 The Yuneec Typhoon H has a transmission distance of 1 mile (1.6 km) and the Walkera Voyager 4 has a video transmission of 0.6 miles (1 km).